celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 While here referred as a protocol by itself, Announce is technically a subset of the Istanbul protocol, on the [RLPx] transport, that facilitates Validators to privately discover the eNodeURL of other Validators in the network, using the underlying p2p eth network.
 This is used by Istanbul to have direct connections between Validators, speeding up the consensus phase of block generation.

+It is important to note that a validator's `eNodeURL` is never shared among third parties, but directly published to specific peers.
+Therefore it is allowed for a validator to publish different external facing `eNodeURL` values to different validator peers.

 ## Basic Operation

 When a validator is close to being elected ([NearlyElectedValidator]), it starts periodically sending [queryEnodeMsg] messages through the p2p network.
 These message are regossipped by nodes, and validators reply with a direct message to the originator with an [eNodeCertificateMsg], holding their `eNodeURL`.
 The initial [queryEnodeMsg] contained the origin validator's `eNodeURL` encrypted with the destination public key, therefore after the direct reply, both validators are aware of each others' `eNodeURL`.